 On the other hand, if you are trying to get to the top whether it be in a dinghy, one design keel-boat or ocean racer, the long hours that you spend on the water honing your skills will demand additional physical training.

-Full time sailing can be an excellent way to improve your physical fitness but you should not rely on this alone.
+Full-time sailing can be an excellent way to improve your physical fitness but you should not rely on this alone.

-I remember once asking Mike Holt, a multiple world champion in the highly competitive International 505 class, what was the main factor that made him stand out from many of the other high achieving sailors in that fleet.
+I remember once asking Mike Holt, a multiple world champion in the highly competitive International 505 class, what was the main factor that made him stand out from many of the other high-achieving sailors in that fleet.

-His answer was “fitness”, he went on to qualify that statement by saying that “at the end of any race I am able to sail my boat as hard as any one else in the fleet was able to at the start”
+His answer was “fitness”, he went on to qualify that statement by saying that “at the end of any race I am able to sail my boat as hard as anyone else in the fleet was able to at the start”